A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: The Discrete Trace: Recovering Backpropagation

 This nilpotency guarantees that any transient (or residual) information accumulated in $\bm{s}$ during the initial transient phase (steps $0$ to $L-1$, when $\bm{D}$ is changing) is progressively shifted out of the network.
 After exactly $L$ applications of the constant operator $\bar{\bm{M}}$ (i.e., at step $k = L + L = 2L$), the memory of the initial transient is completely annihilated, and the state settles exactly into the fixed point previously discussed (see Eq.~\ref{eq:backprop_s}).

 More formally:

-\begin{theorem}[Autonomous Finite-Time Convergence] Let the coupled system evolve simultaneously through Equations \ref{eq:m_discrete_2} and \ref{eq:s_discrete_2}.
-Then: \begin{enumerate} \item \textbf{Forward Settling ($k \le L$):} The primal state converges to the valid network activations at $k=L$, i.e., $\bm{m}^k = \bar{\bm{m}}$ for all $k \geq L$. \item \textbf{Backward Flushing ($L < k \le 2L$):} With $\bm{m}$ fixed, the dual state flushes out transient errors and converges to the exact backpropagation gradients at $k=2L$, i.e., $\bm{s}^k = \bar{\bm{s}}$ for all $k \geq 2L$. \end{enumerate} Thus, the system solves the backpropagation problem autonomously in $2L$ steps without external mode switching. \end{theorem}
+\begin{theorem}[Discrete Equivalence to Standard Backpropagation] Let the coupled system evolve simultaneously through Eqs.~\ref{eq:m_discrete_2}~and~\ref{eq:s_discrete_2}.
+Then: \begin{enumerate} \item \textbf{Forward Settling ($k < L$):} The primal state converges to the valid network activations at $k=L$, i.e., $\bm{m}^k = \bar{\bm{m}}$ for all $k \geq L$. \item \textbf{Backward Flushing ($L \leq k < 2L$):} With $\bm{m}$ fixed, the dual state flushes out transient errors and converges to the exact backpropagation gradients at $k=2L$, i.e., $\bm{s}^k = \bar{\bm{s}}$ for all $k \geq 2L$. \end{enumerate} The system thus reproduces the backpropagation gradient autonomously in $2L$ steps, without external mode switching. \end{theorem}